omerg/express-mongodb-base/README.md

 $ npm run debug
 ```

+> **Note on editors!** - TypeScript has great support in [every editor](http://www.typescriptlang.org/index.html#download-links) .
 You can place breakpoints in TypeScript code and debug at runtime.

 For configuration of your favorite IDE, see the documentation for:

   * [Debugging in VS Code](https://github.com/Microsoft/vscode-recipes/tree/master/nodemon)
   * [Debugging in IntelliJ](https://www.jetbrains.com/help/idea/run-debug-configuration-node-js-remote-debug.html)

 # Feature Highlights

 * File Structure
   * The project file structure is defined as below:
 	* src/dao for Data Access Objects
 	* src/model for Database Object Model Representations